dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Userassist
-Userassist keys are registry artifacts used to see what programs the user ran, and when.
+Userassist keys are registry artifacts used to see what GUI-based programs the user ran, and when.

-Keys found in
+Keys found in and ROT-13 encoded
 ```
 NTUSER.DAT
 ```